MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

 Use the Shared Interface at Runtime
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Projects structure
+Projects Structure
 ^^^^^^^^^^^^^^^^^^

 Both the consumer and the provider applications must have the Java
 interface, the proxy class and the identification file on the classpath
-in order to be able to use the shared interface.
+in order to be able to use the Shared Interface.

-Typically, the 3 files can be defined in an add-on library that both
+Typically, the 3 files can be defined in an Add-On Library that both
 application projects depend on.

 Create and Share an instance of a Shared Interface